-Here we see verse 4:95 being edited to now include “except those who are disabled”.
+Here we see an earlier version of verse 4:95 being edited to now include “except those who are disabled”.
 This type of change happened so often to the Qur’an that the Meccans used it as a reason to reject Muhammad.

-And when We exchange a verse in the place of another verse - and God knows very well what he is sending down - they (the Meccans) say (to Muhammad), "Thou art a mere forger!"
-(Qur'an 16:101, Arberry)
+And when We exchange a verse in the place of another verse - and God knows very well what he is sending down - they (the Meccans) say (to Muhammad), "You are simply inventing this".
+(Qur'an 16:101)

 Therefore, when Muslim leaders say the Qur'an was simply recited by Muhammad and then written down they are wrong.
-The Islamic history shows that sometimes verses were edited to their final form.
+The Islamic history shows that sometimes verses were fluid and edited to a final form.